 - * Print a floating-point number and then terminate the line.
 This method

-- * behaves as though it invokes {@link #print(float)}
+- * behaves as though it invokes {@link #print(float)} and then

-- * {@link #println()}
+- * {@link #println()}.

 - *